By David Hammond

 But once you've made that initial investment, you’ll be writing on a topic you already know well, keep up on, and revisit regularly.
 You can produce high-quality work in less time with less effort.

 And when additional research is required, it will build on your existing knowledge, adding to your growing expertise.

 5 Specializing can make your career more fun and interesting

-Think of the foodie who writes about food; the horse lover who writes about horses; or the fitness enthusiast who writes about health and wellness.
+Think of the foodie who writes about a destination's culinary specialties; the music lover writing about music festivals; or the bicycle enthusiast who writes about cycling tours.

 As a topic specialist, you’ll immerse yourself in your writing topic.
 You’ll spend time interviewing and interacting with others interested in your topic.
 It will occupy your thoughts as you do research and write.
 So, make sure it’s a topic you like and will hold your interest over time.